 Scavenger contracts mark out a succession of three loot boxes for you to find and open, with solid loot in them and a cash reward when you finish the set.
 You'll also get a guaranteed drop of an Armour Satchel when you finish it, too, letting one player hold up to 8 plates.
 Again, these are no brainers.

 Recons, meanwhile, point you towards a capture point for you to lock down, and can feel a bit riskier.
 They require you to stay still for a little while, sometimes out in the open.
-They'll tell you where the circle will next close, though, as a huge tactical benefit.
+They'll tell you where the circle will next close, though, as a huge tactical benefit, and are favourites for experienced players.

 Most Wanted is a double-edged sword.
 You're marked as a target for everyone on the map, for three minutes, but if you survive that time limit not only do you get a cash reward, any dead teammates instantly drop back into the game, whether they're in the gulag or spectating.